charlesm93/MixedSolver/README.md

 # Appendix Code for the "Mixed Solver" paper

-This repository contains code that was used to compare two methods to solve differential equations, with the Bayesian inference software Stan (mc-stan.org).
+This repository contains code that was used to compare two differential equation solvers, with the Bayesian inference software Stan (mc-stan.org).
 I have included the Stan code, and the R scripts used to run the computer experiment.